Indian Migrant Organizations

 264 pages

-Md Mizanur Rahman and Rakesh Ranjan
+Mizanur Rahman, Rakesh Ranjan

 Rights: World Rights

-Md Mizanur Rahman and Rakesh Ranjan
+Mizanur Rahman, Rakesh Ranjan

 Description

-The Indian diaspora is increasingly engaging with the homeland by forming a range of migrant organizations—organizations constituting a growing sector of non-State actors who engage with the host country and the country of origin in a sustained and profound way.
+The Indian diaspora is increasingly engaging with the homeland by forming a range of migrant organizations — organizations constituting a growing sector of non-State actors who engage with the host country and the country of origin in a sustained and profound way.

 Research on migrant organizations tends to focus only on transnational migrant organizations in host countries.
 Indian Migrant Organizations analyses a set of local and transnational organizations formed by Indian migrants, whose activities include mobilizing resources and connections and engaging in numerous development initiatives in India, and studies their engagement particularly in the Indian healthcare and education sectors.